 - > Educators name

-- > The name of all children being cared for by the educator
+- ➤ The name of all children being cared for by the educator

 - Child Care Subsidy Payment (if applicable)

-- > The amount owed by the families
+- The amount owed by the families

 Families will be provided with a statement of their account on a fortnightly basis.
 This statement will show the amount of CCS paid on their behalf, the service hourly levy and the gap fee due for payment to the service.
+Families will also be provided with an invoice showing the amount that would be charged for the fortnight completed.

-Privacy
+Privacy and Confidentiality

-- ➤ The family day care service and family day are educators will not collect sensitive information unless the individual has consented, or there is a legal requirement to do so or in other special circumstances that have a bearing on the wellbeing of the child. - Every reasonable step will be taken to ensure personal information collected, used or disclosed is accurate, complete and current. - ➤ Every reasonable step will be taken to ensure that personal information held within the family day care service is protected from misuse, loss and from unauthorised access, modification or disclosure. - All personal information requested through Freedom of Information (FOI) will be managed by the approved provider. - ➤ No educator may give information or evidence on matters relating to children and/or their families to anyone other than the responsible parent/guardian, unless prior written approval by the responsible parent/guardian is obtained.
+- The family day care service and family day are educators will not collect sensitive information unless the individual has consented, or there is a legal requirement to do so or in other special circumstances that have a bearing on the wellbeing of the child. - ➤ Every reasonable step will be taken to ensure personal information collected, used or disclosed is accurate, complete and current. - > Every reasonable step will be taken to ensure that personal information held within the family day care service is protected from misuse, loss and from unauthorised access, modification or disclosure. - All personal information requested through Freedom of Information (FOI) will be managed by the approved provider. - ➤ No educator may give information or evidence on matters relating to children and/or their families to anyone other than the responsible parent/guardian, unless prior written approval by the responsible parent/guardian is obtained.
 Exceptions may apply regarding information about children when subpoenaed to appear before a court of law.
-Reports, notes and observations about children must be accurate and free from biased comments and negative labelling of children. - Personal information will only be collected in so far as it relates to the service's activities and functions, and in line with relevant legislation.
-(National Privacy Principle 1.1 -Privacy Act 1998.)

-Collection of personal information will be lawful, fair, reasonable and unobtrusive.
-(National Privacy Principle 1.2 - Privacy Act 1998.)

-➤ The use or disclosure of personal information will only be for its original collected purpose, unless the individual consents to its use for other means (National Privacy Principle 2.1 - Privacy Act 1998).
+Reports, notes and observations about children must be accurate and free from biased comments and negative labelling of children. - ➤ Personal information will only be collected in so far as it relates to the service's activities and functions, and in line with relevant legislation.
+(National Privacy Principle 1.1 Privacy Act 1998.) - Collection of personal information will be lawful, fair, reasonable and unobtrusive.
+(National Privacy Principle 1.2 Privacy Act 1998.) - ➤ The use or disclosure of personal information will only be for its original collected purpose, unless the individual consents to its use for other means (National Privacy Principle 2.1 Privacy Act 1998).